 An MLS game is divided into two halves, each lasting 45 minutes.
 The clock continuously runs during play, and there is no stoppage for out-of-bounds balls, fouls, or other interruptions.
 This uninterrupted flow of play is one of soccer’s unique aspects, contributing to the game’s fluidity and excitement.

-At the end of each half, the referee may add stoppage time to compensate for time lost due to injuries, substitutions, or other delays.
+At the end of each half, however, the referee may add stoppage time to compensate for time lost due to injuries, substitutions, or other delays.
 Typically, stoppage time ranges from 1 to 5 minutes but can be more if there were significant interruptions during the half.

 Between the two halves, there is a 15-minute half-time break, allowing players to rest, receive tactical instructions from their coaches, and make any necessary adjustments.
 This break also provides fans with an opportunity to grab refreshments, socialize, or catch up on highlights from other games.